oceanprotocol/ocean-node/README.md

     -  httpRoutes:  exposes http endpoints
     -  P2P:  has P2P functionality.  will have to extend handleBroadcasts and handleProtocolCommands, rest is pretty much done

+## Environment Variables

+  For advanced uses, various aspects of `ocean-node` can further be configured through [environment variables](docs/environment-variables.md).

 ## Run tests

 Before running tests, please run Typesense docker